The “6 Drop" rule in Texas

 - It is permitted for you to drop courses through the Census Date without penalty.
 But, after the Census Date, and if you have reached the maximum six dropped courses, we will restrict your E-Services account inhibiting you from dropping any more classes without prior authorization.
 If your E-Services access is blocked you will need to request to drop a further classes.

 If you have questions, please make an appointment with your academic advisor.
-To petition for an exemption, submit the 6 Drop Exemption Form and the necessary documentation to the Office of Academic Records.
+To petition for an exemption, submit the 6 Drop Exemption Form and the necessary documentation to the Office of the Registrar.
 If you have reached the six-drop limit, and wish to withdraw from all classes during the semester, please fill out the 6 Drop Exemption Withdrawal Form.